ryanpf/linux_rocksmith/guides/setup/fed-pipewire.md

 (I recommend `wine-staging` if your distro has it, but usual `wine` works as well.)

 **This guide will use the Steam package from "RPM Fusion nonfree".
-This is to avoid sandboxing being an issue for now.**
+This is to avoid sandboxing being complicated for now.**

 An alternative way to do this via Flatpak is described [here](https://github.com/theNizo/linux_rocksmith/issues/31) Please note that the maintainer (theNizo) has no experience with Flatpak.